 Coho Salmon are another prized and sought after species of Pacific Salmon due to their aggressive chasing behavior towards spinners and jigs.
 The Coho is also known as excellent table fare.
-It has a medium to high fat content, which is considered to be essential when judging the taste of the Coho.
+It has a medium to high-fat content, which is considered to be essential when judging the taste of the Coho.
 The spring chinook and sockeye salmon are the only other fish to have higher levels of fat in their meat.
-The Spring Chinook are also know to put up quite a fight when hooked into!
+The Spring Chinook are also known to put up quite a fight when hooked into!
 Catching one is a blast to experience!

 Winter Run Steelhead: